 They weave different human and material resources into a significant cultural tapestry (Deal & Peterson, 2009), which incorporates individual strengths and commitments into a collective and collaborative whole and provides a platform for effective discourse and eventually, improvements, to take place.
 Promoting and cultivating healthy individual and collective learning and achievement cultures in schools is essential to how teachers feel about their work and how they think about themselves as professionals.

 Fueled by technology, the status quo in global education and business is being challenged.
+The ability to design the future and to imagine new ways of combining old with new will be game-changing skills for students.
 How to encourage creativity in the classroom.
 More and more teachers are talking about it, but how can you help students become creative?

 IB World magazine asks educators for their tried-and-tested methods Passing exams is important, but it should never be the sole focus of a student’s school years.
 Educating a child today involves not only teaching them worthwhile facts and figures, but also providing them with the skills they’ll need to enjoy a rich and successful life, whether that means preparing them for the unpredictable workforce of the future or just empowering them with the ability to solve any problems they may encounter.
 Four Ways to Create a Culture of Innovation - EdTech Researcher.
 Creating the Conditions for Innovative Teaching and Learning – A.J.
 JULIANI.
 Last weekend, as we were digging out of the twenty inches of snow, my kids were sledding in the backyard and hiding out in their igloo.